Wednesday, November 23 - Sunday, November 27

 All Corcoran open studio spaces will be closed during the winter break from:

 Thursday, Dec.
 22, 2022 – Sunday, January 22, 2023

 As a student in the Corcoran, you have the opportunity to use innovative spaces to create your art, both as a part of class and outside of it.
 From specialty studios, labs and spaces, you can explore and push the limits of your creativity.

-Please note that using our spaces requires training before use and are contingent on class schedules.
-If you have any questions, contact [email protected] or check our techs' twitter for real time updates: @corcorantechs.
+Please note that using our spaces requires that you be a currently registered Corcoran student, training before use, and are contingent on class schedules.
+If you have any questions, contact [email protected] or check the open studio calendars for real time updates.

 500 17th Street, NW